 5 Reasons Why Your Friends and Family Will NEVER Buy From You

 I’ve got some bad news for you.
 When you’re just getting started in a sales job, your sphere of influence is most likely to be the LAST people to buy from you.
 Friends and family are our toughest critics.
-Sure, they flock to you for help later on in your career, but in the beginning you can expect nothing more than the cold shoulder.
-While this isn’t the case 100% of the time, it is 99%.
+Sure, they flock to you for help later on in your career, but in the beginning, you can expect nothing more than the cold shoulder.
+While this isn’t the case 100 percent of the time, it is 99 percent of the time.

-There’s a myriad (not sure if I’m using that word right or not, but what the hell) of reasons why complete strangers will trust you with their business over those who know you best.
-I’m going to take a few minutes here and break down the top 5 reasons why your friends and family will NEVER buy from you.
+There are myriad reasons why complete strangers will trust you with their business over those who know you best.
+I’m going to take a few minutes here and break down the top five reasons why your friends and family will NEVER buy from you.

 It might be confusing and you may even be in denial, but rest assured, this applies more times than not.
 Maybe you’re getting the run around right now and don’t even know it.
 Nothing is worse than looking on Facebook and seeing someone you know, post about buying something you sell, from someone else.OOOOOHHHH THE AGONY!!!!

 Those who know you best, know your faults best, too.
 They’ve seen your ups and your downs.
 If you’re like most of us, you’ve had more downs, and they’ve been there to see them all.
 This makes them skeptics by nature.
 They ask themselves, “Does he really have it together now?”
 You can be sure that until THEY are sure, they will not buy or even entertain the thought of it.
 Most likely, they’ve been your scapegoat before.
 They’ll be damned if it’s gonna be them again.